 A common concern of parents who are entering a divorce who have historically stayed home with the minor children of the marriage, is if they will be able to continue in their established role.
 With 20% of parents fulfilling the stay at home parent role it is one that is not uncommon.
 In many cases, the parent who stayed at home has been out of the work force for many years, and has not engaged in any financial contributions to the marriage.
 Therefore, this parent may be concerned about their ability to provide financially for themselves, or simply not desire to obtain a job outside of the home.
-In these cases, discuss your circumstances with your Pensacola Divorce Attorney to reveal the options available to you.
+In these cases, discuss your circumstances with your divorce attorney to reveal the options available to you.

 When entering a divorce, the ability to financially afford a divorce and the unknown financial status of each partner after the divorce is finalized is one of the major concerns of every couple.
 This concern is especially true for those who are a stay at home parent and have no outside income to support themselves.
 Therefore, if you are a stay at home parent it will be imperative to discuss your need for financial support outside of your marriage and into your single life.
 This financial support is known as alimony.